awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/managed-blockchain-encryption-at-rest.md

 When you access networks, members, and peer nodes, Managed Blockchain decrypts the data transparently\.
 You don't have to change any code or applications to use or manage encrypted data\.
 All Managed Blockchain operations work seamlessly on your encrypted data\.

-You can specify a KMS key when you create a new member by using the Managed Blockchain API or the AWS Command Line Interface \(AWS CLI\)\.
+You can specify a KMS key when you create a new member by using the AWS Management Console, the Managed Blockchain API, or the AWS Command Line Interface \(AWS CLI\)\.
 For more information, see the [MemberConfiguration](https://docs.aws.amazon.com/managed-blockchain/latest/APIReference/API_MemberConfiguration.html) data type in the *Amazon Managed Blockchain API Reference*\.
 You can pass this data type as an input parameter to the [CreateMember](https://docs.aws.amazon.com/managed-blockchain/latest/APIReference/API_CreateMember.html) or [CreateNetwork](https://docs.aws.amazon.com/managed-blockchain/latest/APIReference/API_CreateNetwork.html) API operations\.

 **Note**
 By default, Amazon Managed Blockchain automatically enables encryption at rest using AWS owned keys at no additional charge\.
 However, AWS KMS charges apply for using a customer managed key\.
 For information about pricing, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing)\.